david-minaya/book-worm/README.md

 ## Getting started

-1. Install the dependencies `npm install`.
+1. Install the dependencies: `npm install`.

 2. Create a .env file and add the following env vars: